freeCodeCamp/freeCodeCamp/guide/english/mathematics/area-of-a-triangle/index.md

 <!-- The article goes here, in GitHub-flavored Markdown.
 Feel free to add YouTube videos, images, and CodePen/JSBin embeds  -->
 ## Area of a Triangle

 A triangle is a three sided, two dimensional polygon.
 There are two methods to determine the area.
+SI unit of Area(A) is 	Square metre [m2]

 ### Method 1
 The area of a triangle can be calculated by multiplying 0.5 to the base length to the perpendicular height.